-Cookies are small files containing data sent by a website to store in user’s browser.
-Cookies are widely used on the web for storing information and providing a personalized browsing experience to users.
-Some common uses of cookies are:
+Cookies are small text files that temporarily save website-related data on a user’s computer.
+They are widely used on the web for storing information and providing a personalized browsing experience to users.

-- Remember information like the items a user saw on a website, items they added to cart, name or email address they used on the website, etc.
+- Remembering information like the items a user saw on a website, the items they added to cart, and the name or email address they used on the website

 Any user can delete cookies from their web browser by going to the privacy section on their browser’s settings.

-By default, WordPress generates two types of cookies.
+By default, your WordPress website generates two types of cookies:

-Session cookies are set when a user logs in to a WordPress site.
-These cookies contain a user’s authentication details, and the settings for the admin area interface.
-Login cookies in WordPress expire every 15 days.
+- Session cookies are set when a user logs in to a WordPress site.
+They store the user’s authentication details and admin area settings and expire after 15 days when the user will have to log in again.